GED Social Studies Free Online Classes

 • Recognize the bias or point of view of an author

-• Identify the author’s purpose and/or possible reasons
+• Identify the author’s purpose and possible reasons

-• Use the provided evidence to come to a possible conclusion
+• Use the provided evidence to come to a conclusion

 How to study for the economics part of the GED Social Studies

-As stated before, you don’t need to do lots of memorization.
-There’s also no need to master economic theories.
-Instead, you should be working on improving your GED skills related to things such as:
+You don’t need to do lots of memorization.
+There’s no need to master economic theories.
+Instead, you should work on improving your skills related to:

 • Applying data provided in tables, graphs, charts, and maps

-• Being able to use statistical terms such as median, mean, and mode
+• Using statistical terms such as median, mean, and mode

-• Understanding the difference between causation & correlation and between dependent & independent variables
+• Understanding the difference between causation and correlation and between dependent and independent variables

-You should become familiar with basic economics terminology and concepts as you may find questions that include, for example, graphs with data sets related to economics.
+You should become familiar with basic economics terminology and concepts as you may find questions that include graphs with data sets related to economics.

 Is the GED Social Studies Test Hard?

-Well, the fact of the matter is that the GED Social Studies test isn’t that difficult if you study hard and get well-prepared.
-Keep in mind that this test is not about memorization, and you’re not expected to remember all sorts of historical details.
+The GED Social Studies test isn’t that difficult if you study hard and get well-prepared.
+Keep in mind that this test is not about memorization.
+You’re not expected to remember all sorts of historical details.

-This part of the GED exam puts more emphasis on understanding the concepts of social studies and measures to what extent you can use logical reasoning and analytical thinking skills and how well you can draw conclusions.
+This part of the GED exam puts more emphasis on understanding the concepts of social studies.
+It measures how well you can use logical reasoning and analytical thinking skills and how well you can draw conclusions.

 How Many Questions Can You Miss on the Social Studies GED Test?